Red Beans and Rice with Ham is a delicious dinner that the family will love and help you stay on budget for food costs! Frugal never tasted so good!

 Remove ham bone and any large pieces of ham, dice the meat (or shred by hand) and return to the beans.

-Taste broth adding salt and pepper to taste.
+Taste the broth covering the beans adding salt and pepper to taste.
 Serve with the Carrot Rice.

 ~~~~